apache/druid/docs/design/auth-model.md

 ### LOOKUP

 `LOOKUP` is similar to `DATASOURCE` resource type having lookup name as resource name and specifying a lookup permission allows the administrator to grant users access to specific lookup name.
-Endpoints that return list of lookpus will return filtered list by the granted permissions.
+Endpoints that return list of lookup will return filtered list by the granted permissions.
 It covers the following endpoints.

 |Endpoint|Process Type|